wdv4758h/pypy-extradoc/blog/draft/string-formatting.rst

         }
     }

-Which as discussed above, is more comperable to the Python, gives a result of **1.96** seconds.
+Which as discussed above, is more comparable to the Python one, gives a result of **1.96** seconds.

 Summary of performance: